babarrett/mitosis-docs/mitosis-README.md

 programmed with the ST LINK V2 programmer, like the keyboard halves.

 As all the wireless functionality is handled by the wireless module firmware.
-The Pro Micro is compatible with QMK using only a custom matrix.c file.
+The Pro Micro is compatible with QMK by replacing the standard matrix.c file with a custom one.

-The Pro Micro has a bootloader, BUT to enter it one has to short GND and RST two times (tough one can solder a button to it, which is pictured in the build thread.)
+The Pro Micro has a bootloader, BUT to enter it one has to short GND and RST two times (though one can solder a button to it, which is pictured in the build thread.)

 If the Pro Micro comes with a bootloader, you can program it over USB, without